 Clapping together at 5 pm will create a vibration which will destroy the novel coronavirus.

-This viral claim is misleading.
+This viral claim is false.

 There is no scientific evidence to state that vibrations created by collectively clapping can destroy the novel strain of Coronavirus.